 It’s hard to imagine modern life without a microwave.
 Although the technology has been around for a long time, not all microwave ovens are created equal.
 Today, there are more than 400 microwave models sold under dozens of different brand names.
 Furthermore, marketing jargon makes it difficult to choose the best microwave amongst a vast array of options.
-The good news is modern products are packed with nifty features.
+The good news is that modern products are packed with nifty features.
 Picture this: an Alexa-enabled microwave that monitors how many bags of popcorn you’ve cooked and automatically orders more from Amazon!

 In this article, we’ll break down everything you need to know about microwave ovens - from choosing the right style and design, to understanding Watts and sensors, and even installation pitfalls to lookout for.
 We’ll also share our 8 best microwave picks for 2020.